ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 # 4.0 UI Elements
 This section outlines the various properties you can set and their usage for each type of element.
 Images are discussed in section 5.4.
 During run-time any properties shown in a rose color are read-only.

-Some of the UI elements also support a Flash version to minimize SRAM usage on a Arduino platform.
-These UI Elements will have a 'Use Flash?' property you can set equal to 'true'.
+Most of the UI elements also support a Flash version to minimize RAM usage.
+These UI Elements will have a 'Use Flash API?' property you can set equal to 'true'.

 ## 4.1 Common Properties
 These are the basic common properties for all elements with the exception of Page.